WDS-ITO/gorc-wg/README.md

 <li><a href="https://wds-ito.github.io/gorc-wg.github.io//python/TypesOfCommons/">3D representation of the types of commons that have participated in the speaker series.</a></li>
 </ul>

+All of the visualizations are <a href="https://docs.google.com/document/d/10_mUtJfGFOaUSSoEhs8JfnYk9DWOc0jQSW8l60-HYUE/edit?usp=sharing">open to feedback and suggestions</a>!

 Related resources:
 <ul>
 <li><a href="https://public.tableau.com/app/profile/ito.ra1/viz/RDAMembershipWorldwide_16322486753610/RDAMembershipWorldwide">World Data System members and their participation in the Research Data Alliance (2019).</a></li>